aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/services/simulation/TRIP_PROGRESS_TRACKING_PROMPT.md

-# Trip Progress Tracking Guide for Flink Processing
+# Trip Progress Tracking Guide for Telemetry Pipeline

 ## Overview
 The simulator now includes real-time trip progress information in every telemetry payload.
 Your Flink processor can use this data to track individual trip completion, estimate arrival times, and provide fleet-wide progress analytics for the simulation dashboard.